puppetserver ca list --all

 This is destructive to your Puppet communications.
 This should only be used if you have no other options.

-Remove the certificates and the CA on the Puppet master and generate the new Puppet master and CA certificates.
+Remove the certificates and the CA on the Puppet Server and generate the new Puppet Server and CA certificates.

 Remove the old certificates from each of the Puppet clients and re-register the client using the Puppet Client Re-Registration instructions.

 Clean the old certificates out from the puppetdb directory and copy the new ones from the puppetserver using puppetdb’s ssl setup script.

 puppet resource file /etc/puppetlabs/puppetdb/ssl ensure=absent force=true recurse=true puppetdb ssl-setup